dymaptic/GeoBlazor/ReadMe.md

 [![Discord](https://img.shields.io/discord/1027907220949717033?color=%235865F2&label=chat&logo=discord&logoColor=white)](https://discord.gg/hcmbPzn4VW)

+## ‼️Important Version Information
+The below documentation is for GeoBlazor version 4.x.
+To view the documentation for previous versions, switch to the main branch, or go to the [Documentation](https://docs.geoblazor.com) page.

 ## ✨ Key Features

 - **Pure C# Development**: Access the complete ArcGIS Maps SDK without writing a single line of JavaScript